 The Brother MFC-J985DW does not just come with a standard ink cartridge It ships with a pack of 12 ink cartridges, providing enough ink for as many as 7200 pages of black ink and 3600 colored pages.
 Moreover, the MFC-J985DW can be activated to connect with Amazon Dash Replenishment, which automatically ships more cartridges to you when it detects your supply is getting low.

 In addition to enabling an enormous amount of printing, the Inkjet is also perfectly capable of scanning documents.
 Its wireless connections allow it to copy and print documents from almost any source imaginable.
 Whether it’s your standard network connection, Kindle Fire or your daughter’s iPhone, the MFC-J985DW can print any documents sent to it wirelessly.

 If you’re looking for a heavy-duty office all-in-one, then this Brother will not do.
 But if you’re running a small office with minimal to moderate printing requirements, this is a deal you just can’t beat.

 Another impressive aspect of this printer is its printing and scanning resolutions.
-It is capable of printing at 600 x 2400 DPI and scanning at 1200 x 2400 DPI, both impressive achievments.
-It even has a power-saving sleep mode that consumes a mere two watts of power when not in use, making this a very economical all-in-one printer indeed.
+It is capable of printing at 600 x 2400 DPI and scanning at 1200 x 2400 DPI, both impressive achievements.
+It even has a power-saving sleep mode that consumes a mere two watts of power when not in use, making this a very economical all-in-one printer.

 This is an excellent and affordable professional printer capable of printing quickly and working in a high-yield office.
 It does have one downside, however.
 The printer is not able to print or copy in color, so if you want or need a printer with color capabilities, this is not the one.